Axel Brown

-Axel Brown (born 2 April 1992 in Harrogate) is a Trinidadian - British bobsledder, who represented Trinidad and Tobago at the 2022 Winter Olympics, in 2-man bobsleigh.
+Axel Brown (born 2 April 1992 in Harrogate) is a British-born Trinidadian bobsledder, who represented Trinidad and Tobago at the 2022 Winter Olympics, in 2-man bobsleigh.
 He is the son of British explorer Chris Brown.

 Beijing 2022 Winter Olympics

-Axel, along with teammate Andre Marcano, was the first team to represent Trinidad & Tobago in a Winter Olympic Games since 2002.
+Axel, along with teammate Andre Marcano, was the first team to represent Trinidad and Tobago in a Winter Olympic Games since 2002.

-Axel Brown competed in the two-man bobsleigh event on 14 & 15 February 2022.
+Axel Brown competed in the two-man bobsleigh event on 14 and 15 February 2022.
 The team of Axel and Andre Marcano placed 28th in the first heat and 27th in the second heat in the first day of competition.
 Injury causing Andre to withdraw created a new pairing of Axel Brown and reserve athlete Shakeel John.
 The team completed the third heat in 28th place, leading to a 28th overall finish, the highest finish for Trinidad & Tobago in any Winter Olympics.